Nikolai Kamanin: Division Commander: Rzhev, Demyansk

-25 July 1942 Kamanin arrived at his new command, only to find orders that the division had to send its fully manned, combat-ready aviation regiments to the front.
+On 25 July 1942, Kamanin arrived at his new command, only to find orders that the division had to send its fully manned, combat-ready aviation regiments to the front.
 The division was given new units only in September 1942, including the 800th, 820th and 667th Attack Aviation Regiments equipped with Ilyushin Il-2, and 427th Fighter Aviation Regiment equipped with Yakovlev Yak-1 fighters.

-16 October 1942, in the days of the Battle of Stalingrad the division was assigned to front-line airfields near Andreapol, Tver Oblast and subordinated to Mikhail Gromov's Third Air Army targeted against Rzhev and Smolensk.
+On 16 October 1942, in the days of the Battle of Stalingrad the division was assigned to front-line airfields near Andreapol, Tver Oblast and subordinated to Mikhail Gromov's Third Air Army targeted against Rzhev and Smolensk.
 The division entered combat 29 October.
 Kamanin's first personal combat sortie in World War II occurred 28 December 1942, against Velikiye Luki railroad station.
-The division was engaged in the Battle of Velikiye Luki and Second Rzhev-Sychevka Offensive, which ended in German evacuation of Rzhev bridgeheads at an enormous cost to Red Army.
-292nd Division, credited with saving the Soviet offensive at Bely, Tver Oblast (8 December) and other tactical successes, was slowly bleeding, losing 20 pilots and 35 aircraft in two months, with no replenishments until January 1943.
+The division was engaged in the Battle of Velikiye Luki and Second Rzhev-Sychevka Offensive, which ended in German evacuation of Rzhev bridgeheads at an enormous cost to the Red Army.
+The 292nd Division, credited with saving the Soviet offensive at Bely, Tver Oblast (8 December) and other tactical successes, was slowly bleeding, losing 20 pilots and 35 aircraft in two months, with no replenishments until January 1943.
 The refitted division served against Demyansk Pocket, 15–23 February 1943.
-1 March 1943, Kamanin was summoned to Moscow again and passed command of 292nd Division to Filipp Agaltsov, future Marshal of Aviation.
+On 1 March 1943, Kamanin was summoned to Moscow again and passed command of 292nd Division to Filipp Agaltsov, future Marshal of Aviation.

 Corps Commander: Kursk

-Kamanin, promoted to Major General 18 May 1943, took command of 8th Combined Air Corps.
-The Corps contained two ground attack divisions: 212th, later Fourth Guards (commander Colonel Georgiy Baidukov) and 264th (commander Colonel Evgeny Klobukov), the latter manned with inexperienced pilots.
-One of the seasoned pilots was Georgi Beregovoi, flying IL-2 since 1941.
-The third unit, 256th pursuit division, was in the formation stage.
+Kamanin, promoted to major general on 18 May 1943, took command of 8th Combined Air Corps.
+The corps contained two ground attack divisions: 212th, later Fourth Guards (commander Colonel Georgiy Baidukov) and 264th (commander Colonel Evgeny Klobukov), the latter manned with inexperienced pilots.
+One of the seasoned pilots was Georgi Beregovoi, flying the IL-2 since 1941.
+The third unit, 256th Pursuit Division, was in the formation stage.
 All units needed extensive training; however, instead of 400 tons of petrol required, Kamanin could only secure 40 tons.
 Another shipment of 200 tons provided 4-5 training sorties for young pilots.
-This brief round of training was interrupted by a fatal accident that revealed structural defects in their fleet of IL-2, and required modifications to correct the defects.
+This brief round of training was interrupted by a fatal accident that revealed structural defects in their IL-2 fleet, and required modifications to correct the defects.

-21 May 1943, the Corps relocated south, near Liski, Voronezh Oblast.
+On 21 May 1943, the corps relocated south, near Liski, Voronezh Oblast.
 Across the front line, German troops were concentrating for the Battle of Kursk.
-The Corps was subordinate to the newly organized Steppe Front, a strategic reserve force behind the main Soviet line around Kursk.
+The corps was subordinate to the newly organized Steppe Front, a strategic reserve force behind the main Soviet line around Kursk.
 At the end of the German offensive against Kursk, it was renamed Fifth Ground Attack Corps and dispatched to the front-line Second Air Army, targeted at capturing Belgorod.
 Their first combat sortie occurred at 11:00, 23 July 1943, in preparation for Operation Rumyantsev (3–23 August).
-16 August 1943, the corps suffered its worse losses ever, losing 15 planes in one day.
+On 16 August 1943, the corps suffered its worse losses ever, losing 15 planes in one day.
 Soon, in the action around Kharkiv, Kamanin's corps, notably Beregovoy's unit, excelled in anti-tank warfare using new PTAB anti-tank bomblets.